openzipkin/brave/brave-impl/README.md

 To be used in case you execute logic in new threads within you service and if you submit annotations or new requests from those threads.
-The span state is bound to the request thread.
+The span state is bound to the request thread using ThreadLocal variable.
 When you start new threads it means that the span state that was set in the request thread is not available in those new threads.
 The ServerSpanThreadBinder allows you to bind the original span state to the new thread.
+See also next section: brave and multi threading.

+## brave and multi threading ##

+Brave uses ThreadLocal variables to keep track of trace/span state.
+By doing this it is able to support keeping track of state for multiple requests (multiple threads).

+However when you start a new Thread yourself from a request Thread brave will lose its trace/span state.
+To bind the same state to your new Thread you can use the ServerSpanThreadBinder yourself as explained earlier or you can use `com.github.kristofa.brave.BraveExecutorService`.

+BraveExecutorService implements the java.util.concurrent.ExecutorService interface and acts as a decorator for an existing ExecutorService.
+It also uses the ServerSpanThreadBinder which it takes in its constructor but once set up if is transparent for your code and will make sure any thread you start through the ExecutorService will get proper trace/span state.